-We currently make two classes of PlanetScope imagery available to our customers:
+We currently make two classes of PlanetScope imagery available to our customers, standard and test.

 Each individual PlanetScope scene’s metadata contains an